-Working primarily with stoneware, I utilise slow hand-building techniques like pinching and coiling in the process of making.
-Drawn to the meditative quality of these processes, I am particularly influenced by Zen Buddhism whereby the analytical mind is put aside in the moment of making in favour of the intuitive mind and the phenomenological experience of clay.
+Working with stoneware and terracotta, I utilise slow hand-building techniques like pinching and coiling in the process of making.
+Drawn to the meditative quality of these processes, I am influenced by Zen Buddhism whereby the analytical mind is put aside in the moment of making in favour of the intuitive mind and the phenomenological experience of clay.

 The surface of the vessels are either glazed in a palette of whites, natural earthy tones or left unglazed to show the raw body of the clay.
 Adopting a neutral palette allows the formal sculptural quality of the pieces to stand out, and also emphasises the bodily connection of the vessels to the earth, and to the body.